Mrunal27/EEG-Sensor-Data-Analysis/README.md

 # EEG-Sensor-Data-Analysis

-Brain signals collected using EEG Sensor during human's different state of mind.
+This project is mainly about assessing human's mental health and identifying brain signals pattern.

-Implemented Simple Neural Network, and Deep Neural Network.
+In this project, Brain signals collected using EEG Sensor during human's different state of mind (Happy/ Angry/ Sad).

-Also, Implemented Keras LSTM model to identify human's mental health based on their brain signals.
+Implemented Standard Neural Network, and Deep Neural Network, also implemented Keras LSTM model to identify human's mental health based on their brain signals.